tsmoreau/docs/docs/masternode/name-your-masternode.md

     `Candidate information updated successfully` will temporarily popup if successful.

-7. Check main page of https://master.tomochain.com/ !
+7. Check main page of https://shifu.tao.network/ !
 Done!

     Changes you made should now be visible here.
-    Note that the name does **not** change on the stats.tomochain.com website.
+    Note that the name does **not** change on the stats.tao.network website.